Botox Injections: Uses, Side Effects And Interactions

 Medical Uses

-• Muscle Spasticity: Botox treats muscle stiffness or spasticity in various body parts, including the arms, hands, legs, and feet, resulting from conditions such as cerebral palsy, stroke, or multiple sclerosis.
+• Muscle Spasticity: Botox treats muscle stiffness or spasticity in various body parts, including the arms, hands, legs, and feet.
+The stiffness results from conditions such as cerebral palsy, stroke, or multiple sclerosis.

 • Cervical Dystonia: Botox injections are beneficial in alleviating the symptoms of cervical dystonia, a neurological disorder characterized by abnormal neck muscle contractions and involuntary head movements.